-Page 39 of 57 Task # Activity Deliverables/Ou tcomes Due Date/Time Frame Payment Information and/or Amount Savvy develop Snohor advertis before : Marketing & Workshops Septic staff will attend three (3) outreach events per year in Snohon o new outreach materials for these events and marketing and will up nish County residents on OSS function, operation, maintenance, an sed on the county's Savvy Septic Program website and multiple so they can redeem any/all rebates.
-The online, asynchronous septic co narketing strategies include developing an email newsletter and reg date existing outreach mate l financial assistance.
-Work al media platforms.
-The se ntractor workshop will info rials.
-The online, as shops will be free o ptic care workshop v rm contractors abou ynchronous, septic care worl f charge for all attendees, an will also be a requirement for kshop will educate d the workshop will be r homeowners to take 3.1 Outreach Materials All outreach materials for the Savvy Septic Program need to be updated.
+Task # Activity Deliverables/Outcomes Due Date/Time Frame Payment Information and/or Amount Savvy S develop Snohon advertis before t sk 3: Marketing & Workshops vvy Septic staff will attend three (3) outreach events per year in Snohomish County, two (2) of which will be located in the Stillaguamish watershed.
+Savvy Septic staff will velop new outreach materials for these events and marketing and will update existing outreach materials.
+The online, asynchronous, septic care workshop will educate ohomish County residents on OSS function, operation, maintenance, and financial assistance.
+Workshops will be free of charge for all attendees, and the workshop will be vertised on the county's Savvy Septic Program website and multiple social media platforms.
+The septic care workshop will also be a requirement for homeowners to take fore they can redeem any/all rebates.
+The online, asynchronous septic contractor workshop will inform contractors about how they can participate in the Savvy Septic Program. her marketing strategies include developing an email newsletter and regularly advertising the program on social media.
+3.1 Outreach Materials All outreach materials for the Savvy Septic Program need to be updated.
 Additionally, all educational handouts about caring for septic systems need to be updated or newly developed.
 Outreach materials include flyers, handouts, web content, email content, advertisements, infographics, images, and social media content.
-Once these outreach materials are created, they will need to be continuously updated to ensure they are correct and match any code revisions and/or current research and a.
-Send four (4) email n year.b.
-Post on multiple social platforms quarterly al media a.
+Once these outreach materials are created, they will need to be continuously updated to ensure they are correct and match any code revisions and/or current research and guidelines. a. b. platforms quarterly a.
 Drafts sent to DOH for 2-week review.
 Final due upon completion b.
 Drafts sent to DOH for 2-week review.
-Final due upon completion Reimbursement up to \$ 102, 372 166,012 based on actual costs 3.2 guidelines.
-Events Savvy Septic staff will attend three (3) outreach events per year in Snohomish County, two (2) of which will be in our specific focus area, which is the Stillaguamish watershed.
+Final due upon completion Reimbursement up to \$\frac{102, 372 166,012}{100,012}\$ based on actual costs 3.2 Events Savvy Septic staff will attend three (3) outreach events per year in Snohomish County, two (2) of which will be in our specific focus area, which is the Stillaguamish watershed.
 At these events, LHJ will advertise the Savvy Septic program, share informational septic-related materials, and connect with the community.
 Staff will be available to answer homeowner's questions about septic care and maintenance and the financial assistance options that are available through Savvy Septic.
-Attend 12 outreach events 50% completion by June 2025.
+Att end 12 outreach events 50% completion by June 2025.
 All workshops completed by contract end date.
 3.3 Workshops The online, asynchronous, septic care workshop will educate homeowners on various septic-related topics, including septic maintenance, signs of septic problems, how septic systems work, how to work with septic contractors, and financial assistance, among other topics.
 The Savvy Septic Program's health educators will put the septic care workshop into a learning management system where homeowners can go through the workshop at any time and review the materials at their convenience.
 This workshop will be free of charge.
 Homeowners will need to take the workshop to be eligible for any/all rebates in the future.
 Advertising for this workshop will be done through social media, an email newsletter, and by coordinating with other county programs.
 The contractor workshop will also be free of charge, online, and asynchronous, so contractors can attend the workshop at any time.
-This a.
-Copy of septic care w attendance records b.
-Copy of contractor w attendance records an slides orkshop a.
+This a. b.
+Copy of septic care workshop attendance records Copy of contractor workshop attendance records and workshop slides a.
 Due with quarterly reporting in which quarter workshop was held. b.
 Due with quarterly reporting in which quarter workshop was held.
 Due upon completion